CollapseLauncher/documentation/home/docs/installation.md

 </figure>

 ::: tip
+You can change the install location by running the installer with argument ``--installto <Directory>``.
+Do note that you can only do this to a folder that does not need administrator privelege!
+Read more at <a href="https://docs.velopack.io/reference/cli/content/setup-windows"> Velopack documentation</a>.

 If you do not want to install the launcher, portable builds are also available!
 Simply download ``CL-x.xx.xxxx_Portable.7z`` and extract it to your location of choice.
 You can then start the launcher by running ``CollapseLauncher.exe``.
 Further explanations can be found <a href="#how-do-i-use-the-portable-build"> here</a>.
 :::